kneepel/khronic-pain/README.md

 # WIP

-An attempt to enjoy KDE once more.....the khronic pain of running a Linux desktop (this is the year)
+An attempt to enjoy a DE (gnome) once more.....the khronic pain of running a Linux desktop (this is the year)